jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 I admit that it is true that [[thoughts/blockchain|blockchain]] actually solves most of these problems.
 Blockchain approaches have great approaches to solving both identity and availability through a combination of wallet addresses and token [[thoughts/incentives|incentive]] mechanisms.
 Yet, they solve it in a way that leaves much to be desired.

 Blockchain causes a whole new set of problems that makes it quite cumbersome to build on top of it -- partially why I suspect there has yet to be a widely-adopted real-world application of [[thoughts/web3|web3]] yet.
 Some of the core problems that I have personally seen are:
-- Lack of ability to store large files on-chain (people have resorted to referring to IPFS CIDs on-chain but this leads to the [[thoughts/Degraded Blockchain problem|degraded blockchain problem]])
+- Lack of ability to store large files on-chain (builders have resorted to referring to IPFS CIDs on-chain but this leads to the [[thoughts/Degraded Blockchain problem|degraded blockchain problem]])
 - Huge losses in speed and efficiency (the global Ethereum computer operates at roughly the speed of a Raspberry Pi)
 - Incredibly high latency for transactions and finality (not to mention transaction + gas fees but I am assuming these will be negligible at some point down the line)

-All of these make it incredibly unfeasible for data-intensive or real-time applications (e.g. file sharing, games, collaborative text editing).
+All of these make it incredibly unfeasible for data-intensive or real-time applications (e.g. file sharing, games, collaborative text editing) without *aggressive* application of blockchain scaling ideas.
 Of course, there are certain applications that benefit from the unique properties that blockchains possess (namely strong guarantees about consistency and message ordering) that make it worthwhile for certain applications like cryptocurrencies, but for most applications these tradeoffs make no sense and [[thoughts/consistency#Eventual Consistency|eventual consistency]] in a fair-loss crash recovery [[thoughts/system model|system model]] is more than good enough.

 Blockchain is suitable for a very small subset of use-cases.
 Is there a more general purpose technology that still addresses these main problems?